sohailanwaralmani74/utility-tools/README.md

 # IMRango - Free Online Tools

-IMRango is a collection of **privacy-first, free, and browser-based tools**.
+IMRango is a collection of **privacy-first, free, and browser-based Productivity tools**.
 All tools run **100% client-side**, meaning your files never leave your device.
 No signup, no watermarks, no hidden costs — just fast and secure conversions.